ABOUT US

 Filling a gap in Toronto's heritage sector

 Toronto is home to 20 per cent of Canada’s immigrants.
 Almost half of Toronto’s population was born outside of Canada and over 180 languages and dialects are spoken throughout the city.
-As one of the most multicultural cities in the world, immigration has been integral to Toronto’s past and present.
+As one of the most multicultural cities in the world, immigration has been integral to Toronto’s past, present, and future.

 What sets us apart